The next application deadline is 31 March 2021. For more information please see the How to apply page.

 4 How to apply

-We are currently making some changes to our grant programmes as a result of COVID-19 and have extended the current round of the Historic Environment Support Fund to 30 November 2020.
-This means that we will not be assessing any applications submitted before this date and all decisions will be communicated after a three-month assessment period.
-Prospective applicants therefore should not plan for activity to begin before March 2021.
+The current round of the Historic Environment Support Fund closes on 31 March 2021 with decisions communicated after a three-month assessment period.
+Prospective applicants therefore should not plan for activity to begin before July 2021.

 Expressions of Interest